 I have had the pleasure over the past ten years to learn and participate in this emerging practice.
 At first, I did not understand the difference in what a patient advocate does compare to what I did as a nurse and a case manager.
 Over the years, in talking to people in patient advocacy, I learned more about the practice, but it was not until I became a patient in 2014 that I understood the real value advocates bring.
 Patient Advocates are in place for the patient and the family.
 For the most part, they are independent of the payer and the healthcare system.
 This allows them to focus on your needs separate from the politics of the various entities that make up the healthcare system.
 Advocates interact with the healthcare team to meet the needs of their clients needs and navigate the complex healthcare system.
 Having an advocate makes a difference and allows you to see outside of the very rigid healthcare system.

-Take some time, watch each of the videos, comment on them, and share them with your family, friends, and colleagues.
+Take some time, watch each of the videos.
+Feel free to share the link with your colleagues.